booksaw/Gui-API/README.md

 At present there are 2 prebuilt layouts:
 * BorderLayout which adds a border of the blank item from the GUI API config around the edge of the border
-* PageLayout which adds a foward and back button at the bottom of the GUI.
+* PageLayout which adds a forward and back button at the bottom of the GUI.

-### pre-exsisting actions
+### pre-existing actions

 To make item creation much quicker, there is some default actions which can be added to items:
-* CancelEvent - sets the InventoryInteractEvent to be canceled
+* CancelEvent - sets the InventoryInteractEvent to be cancelled
 * CloseEvent - Closes the users Inventory
 * MessageEvent - sends the user a message